Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

 So we obtain a new elliptic fibration on $S_{5,5}$ whose equation is

 and

 The discriminant is

 This fibration has a fiber of type $I_{18}$, as expected, one fiber of type $I_2$ (in $(\beta:\epsilon)=(1:-1)$), and four fibers of type $I_1$.
-By construction this elliptic fibration exhibits $S_{5,5}$ as the double cover of an extremal rational elliptic surface with one fiber of type $I_9$ and three fibers of type $I_1$.
+By construction this elliptic fibration exhibits $S_{5,5}$ as the double cover of a rational elliptic surface with one fiber of type $I_9$ and three fibers of type $I_1$.